Narigo/js-workshop-weekend-es6react/README.md

 some additional learnings
 1. create grouped-katas-spec.js to see if test setup is working at all
 2. exclude node_modules for faster indexing
-3. uncle bob -> clean code angucken
+3. have a look at uncle bob -> clean code
 4. add './node_modules/.bin' to PATH
 5. use 'babel src/grouped-katas.js' to see what gets generated
+6. opinion: have tests in same directory as source to get rid of '../../../src/some/where/source.js' imports